DrJanDuffy/Stickmananimation/docs/DEPLOYMENT.md

 The application is configured to be deployed on Vercel using the following files:

 - `vercel.json`: Configures build settings, routes, and serverless function options
-- `api/index.js`: A standalone serverless API handler that works without ESM imports
+- `vercel-entry.js`: A completely self-contained serverless handler with zero external imports
-- `index.js`: Entry point that forwards to the API handler
+- `index.js`: Entry point that forwards to the serverless handler

 ## Vercel Environment Variables